 Dr Brieley Cutting is an Australian pianist who grew up on a farm just outside Lismore in regional New South Wales.
 Her playing has been critically praised for its “myriad of colours” and “technical expertise," and her diverse career sees her collaborating with many of Australia's leading ensembles and performers, her 2018 performances including numerous appearances with Ensemble Trivium and Fragments Ensemble in Brisbane.
-She combines this with her work as a teacher, lecturer, artistic director and artistic researcher.
+Throughout her career, she has combined her performance career with her work as a piano teacher, academic lecturer, accompanist, artistic director, and artistic researcher.

 Brieley is a sort-after piano teacher with considerable experience teaching students from beginner through to tertiary.
 Having previously been an accompanist for the University of Queensland, an examiner for the Queensland Conservatorium and the University of Queensland, and a casual lecturer for the University of New England (Armidale, New South Wales), Brieley is now Academic Lecturer in Classical Piano at the Australian Institute of Music in Sydney.